Enrichment Program

 Pilot and Feasibility (P&F) grant program: Novel and emerging research will be promoted through a P&F program that will provide support to Center investigators for generating preliminary data for grant submissions within the scope of the NIAMS mission.
 Three pilot awards of $30,000 each will be funded.
 This pilot grant program will prioritize awards to Assistant Professors and Research Investigators in all tracks, specifically those who have not yet received NIH R01 or equivalent funding.
 Mid-career faculty (Associate Professors) are also eligible provided they demonstrate that the proposed project represents a significant new direction for their research program.
 All applicants (regardless of rank) should include a statement of why and how this pilot funding will be useful for them (e.g., career development; establishing independence; pilot data for first R01; new direction for research program; etc.).
 All applications must align with the NIAMS mission (https://www.niams.nih.gov/about), and all investigators chosen to receive a pilot grant must participate in the MSK Boot Camp program.
 Prior awardees are not eligible to apply.
 Those deemed eligible will undergo a full peer-review.
 Faculty are strongly encouraged to contact Dr. Brooks with questions about eligibility.
 Competitive projects expected to have high priority for selection will demonstrate a high likelihood that the award will lead to extramural funding; utilize one or more of the MiMHC services; promote new collaborations; develop novel computational or experimental tools that facilitate the ability of researchers to test for sex-differences or interactions among musculoskeletal tissues; and/or include new bioinformatics tools that promote the use of services offered through the new Integrative Data Analytics core.
 The P&F grant program is managed by Dr. Brooks.
 Please contact her (svbrooks@umich.edu) with any questions.

-Submitting proposals for the 2024 Enrichment Program's P&F grant year is now open!
-Submit completed applications to Sarah Boston (sjayers@med.umich.edu) by October 13, 2023.
-Two pilot awards of $30,000 each will be funded this grant period.
+Submitting proposals for the 2025 Enrichment Program's P&F grant year is now open!
+Submit completed applications to Sarah Boston (sjayers@med.umich.edu) by October 18, 2024.
 These awards are intended to support the development and collection of pilot data over a 1 year period leading to a grant submission.
 Please see the Pilot Grant Program page for more information on applying for Pilot grants.